When I saw these tiny potatoes at the Farmer’s market yesterday, I was overjoyed.

 Pennsylvania Dutch recipes seem to permeate my thoughts for fall meals this week.
 Perhaps it is that those homey, hot meals are just so simple to prepare, hold well and are incredibly frugal.

-Fall brings a remembrance of when I inherited these recipes, an old cookbook of my first husband’s grandmother.
-Reminds me that they are truly timeless.
+Fall brings a remembrance of when I inherited these recipes in an old cookbook of my first husband’s grandmother.
+Fall reminds me that they are truly timeless.

 Got to love serendipity.

 It made me realize that somehow I hadn’t pulled out this cookbook in over 15 years.

 Realize that my girls had never enjoyed this salad.

 I felt a bit like I had been holding back an entire part of my history.

 Yes, I know that our girls are not related to Chris, but he was a big part of my story, my path.
 His death is what inspired me to go into my medical career after all.

 I loved to cook from this cookbook for him, bringing back the love of his grandmother.